Migration

 | Source credentials rejected — SignatureDoesNotMatch | Access key recognized; secret didn’t match. | Re-paste the secret.
 Make sure access key and secret are a matching pair. |

-| Source credentials rejected — AccessDenied | Credentials valid but IAM policy doesn’t allow listing the bucket. | Grant s3:ListBucket and s3:GetObject on the source bucket to the IAM user. |
+| Source credentials rejected — AccessDenied | Credentials valid but IAM policy doesn’t allow listing the bucket. | Grant s3:ListBucket and s3:GetObject on the source bucket. |

 | Source bucket not found | No bucket by that name lives at that endpoint. | Check spelling.
 For AWS, make sure you’ve selected the bucket’s actual region. |

-| No objects found at source bucket/prefix | The bucket and credentials work, but the prefix is empty. | Either pick a different prefix or leave it blank to copy the whole bucket. |
+| No objects found at source bucket/prefix | Bucket and credentials work, but the prefix is empty. | Either pick a different prefix or leave it blank. |

-| AuthorizationHeaderMalformed — region ‘X’ is wrong; expecting ‘Y’ | The endpoint URL points at one AWS region but you signed for another. | Pick the matching AWS preset, or set the Region field under the custom endpoint option. |
+| AuthorizationHeaderMalformed — region ‘X’ is wrong; expecting ‘Y’ | The endpoint URL points at one AWS region but you signed for another. | Pick the matching AWS preset, or set the Region field under the custom-endpoint option. |

-| Object in GLACIER, restore first | One or more objects in the prefix are in Glacier / Deep Archive and aren’t readable until restored. | Issue a restore via the AWS Console or aws s3api restore-object, wait for it to complete (3–48h depending on tier), then re-run the migration. |
+| Object in GLACIER, restore first | One or more objects in the prefix are in Glacier / Deep Archive. | Issue a restore via the AWS Console or aws s3api restore-object, wait for it to complete (3–48h depending on tier), then re-run the migration. |

 | You already have a migration in progress | A previous job is still active on your account. | Wait for it to finish, or cancel it. |